 In Ancient India

 , mathematics was only used in an applied role, and studied for its own stake - primarily to formulate mathematical methods to solve architectural problems or to supplement studies of other branches of science.
 However, the intensity and depth with which these mathematical studies have been conducted, has amazed and stunned the world of mathematics ever since it has been discovered.
-Vedic Mathematics, as it is commonly known today, was used to understand astronomical phenomena (as in determining timings of festivals and rituals), solve architectural problems (as in the constructions of Harappa
+Vedic Mathematics, as it is commonly known, was used to understand astronomical phenomena (as in determining timings of festivals and rituals), solve architectural problems (as in the constructions of Harappa

 ), for astrology (as in the works of Jain